 While Ann’s clients value the depth of her legal acumen, they also appreciate her sensitivity in navigating the unique interpersonal dynamics that can impact the estate planning process.
 She collaborates closely with her clients and their advisors to ensure a long-term plan that not only satisfies their financial needs, but also reflects their core personal values.

 Ann previously served as chair of Gray Plant Mooty’s Trust, Estate & Charitable Planning Practice Group.
-In recognition of her leadership and expertise in her field, Ann has been nominated as secretary of the American College of Trust and Estate Counsel, for which she has served as a regent since 2013.
-She also serves as a featured speaker for the Salvation Army’s annual Estate and Charitable Gift Planning Institute.
+In recognition of her leadership and expertise in her field, Ann has been elected as treasurer of the American College of Trust and Estate Counsel, for which she has served as a regent since 2013.
+She has also served as a featured speaker for the Salvation Army’s annual Estate and Charitable Gift Planning Institute.

 Outside her legal practice, Ann serves as a member of the board of trustees for The Minneapolis Foundation, providing oversight and guidance for the foundation’s efforts to promote education, economic development, and civic engagement in the Minneapolis community.